balena-io-experimental/coral-audio-analysis/README.md

 `CERTAINTY_THRESHOLD` - minimum percentage value of top guess to be considered a valid guess (default is 70)

-`AUTO_DELETE` - files with a prediction certainty above the threshold will automatically be deleted unless this is set to false. (default is true)
+`AUTO_DELETE` - files with a prediction certainty above the `CERTAINTY_THRESHOLD` will automatically be deleted unless this is set to false. (default is true)

 (both)